Mexican Mountain | Utah Back Country Pilots Association

 See more at the National Weather Center

-Runway: 1900 ft long x 40 ft wide dirt runway in good condition.
+Runway: 1900 ft long x 40 ft wide dirt runway in great condition.
 Slopes uphill slightly to the west.
 First 500' from the east is more soft than the rest of the runway and has a "dark spot" that appears wet throughout the year.

 Amenities: Campgrounds and fire rings (please use already established camping/parking areas and fire rings).